 In order to provide some nice variety, boil some zucchini or peas for them as a treat.
 Because rosy barbs are omnivorous, they will fend off excessive algae in your tank.
 Rosy barbs are happy eaters, so be careful to not overfeed.

 These fish are difficult to sex when they are young.
 As they get older, the male becomes redder and more slender.
 The female remains smaller but plumper.
 Females may lack the brighter red coloration of the males and are more yellow, olive, or gold.

 Breeding of the Rosy Barb

-The rosy barb is moderately easy to breed and becomes sexually mature when they have attained a size of 2.5 inches.
+Rosy barbs are moderately easy to breed and become sexually mature when they have attained a size of 2.5 inches.
 When selecting a tank for breeding rosy barbs, a 20- or 30-gallon is optimal.
-Rosy barbs will only breed in water a few inches deep, but make sure to raise fry in a bigger tank or their growth may become stunted.
+Rosy barbs will only breed in water that is a few inches deep, but make sure to raise fry in a bigger tank or their growth may become stunted.
 Allow for plenty of plants in the tank as they offer seclusion as well as a place to lay eggs.

 For a breeding set up, have one male and two females.
 Select breeding pairs from a school that has excellent markings and strong color.
 Once ready to breed, the female will change color and become more vibrant.
 When a male and female initiate breeding, they display behaviors of love play and mock mating.
 Once the female's eggs are fertilized, she will scatter several hundred eggs into the substrate, on a plant or decoration, or simply expel them into the open water.
 The eggs are adhesive.
 Neither parents care for the eggs after spawning and will eat them if not separated from the tank immediately.